 b) that the radiolocation services operating in the frequency band 15.4-15.7 GHz shall not cause harmful interference to, or claim protection from the aeronautical radionavigation service;

-[c) that the aeronautical radionavigation service is a safety service as specified by No. 4.10 of the Radio Regulations (RR) and harmful interference to it cannot be accepted;]
+c) that the aeronautical radionavigation service is a safety service as specified by No. 4.10 of the Radio Regulations (RR) and harmful interference to it cannot be accepted;

-[d) that numerous features of radiodetermination radars can be expected to help suppress low-duty cycle (less than 5%) pulsed interference, especially from a few isolated sources.
-Techniques for suppression of low-duty cycle pulsed interference between two or more pulsed system are contained in Recommendation ITU-R M.1372 – Efficient use of the radio spectrum by radar stations in the radiodetermination service; ]
+d) that numerous features of radiodetermination radars can be expected to help suppress low-duty cycle (less than 5%) pulsed interference, especially from a few isolated sources.
+Techniques for suppression of low-duty cycle pulsed interference between two or more pulsed system are contained in Recommendation ITU-R M.1372 – Efficient use of the radio spectrum by radar stations in the radiodetermination service;

-[Editor’s note: The rational for putting the pulsed text into recognizing d) instead of the Annex to this recommendation needs to be explained]
+[USA note: Details on Pulsed interference is located in section A-5.2 as well as captured in recognizing d) above]

 e) that the fixed-satellite service (Earth-to-space) operating in the frequency band 15.43-15.63 GHz is limited to feeder links of non-geostationary systems in the mobile-satellite service and is subject to coordination under RR No. 9.11A;